YonekuraLab/CryoGridTools/README.md

 Two- four- and six-hole grid cases.

 ### RetainerStocker
 A retainer stocker of JEOL microscope.
-This Retainer stocker accommodates four retainers, and is usually kept inside a desiccator till use.
+This retainer stocker accommodates four retainers, and is usually kept inside a desiccator till use.

 ## Authors
 Tasuku Hamaguchi and Koji Yonekura